 Potentially Hazardous Asteroid 2025 BC10 close encounter: an image – 30 Mar.
 2025.

 Next 5 Apr.
 2025, the Potentially Hazardous Asteroid 2025 BC10 will have a close, but obviously safe encounter with the Earth, coming as close as 3.7 millions of km from us.
-We images it and here we share our picture.
+We imaged it and here we share our picture.

 The image above comes from a single 120-second exposure, remotely taken with the “Elena” (PlaneWave 17″ + Paramount MEII + SBIG STL-6303E) robotic unit available as part of the Virtual Telescope Project.
-The telescope tracked the apparent motion of the asteroid, so it looks like a sharp dot of light, while stars leave shorttrails.
+The telescope tracked the apparent motion of the asteroid, so it looks like a sharp dot of light, while stars leave short trails.

-This 360-800 meters large asteroid will reach its minimum distance (about 3.7 millions of km, 9.6times the average lunar distance) from us on 5 Apr.
+This 360-800 meters large asteroid will reach its minimum distance (about 3.7 millions of km, 9.6 times the average lunar distance) from us on 5 Apr.
 2025, at 10:12 UTC (source: Nasa/JPL).
 Of course, there are no risks at all for our planet.

 Support The Virtual Telescope Project!